 What Is Acromegaly?

-Acromegaly is a hormonal condition where you body produces too many growth hormones.
+Acromegaly is a hormonal condition where your body produces too many growth hormones.
 This causes the bones to continue to grow, leading a person to grow taller, but also broader, perhaps most noticeably in the jaw.
+This gives the appearance of a high jaw and can cause jaw growing pains.

 This condition is often caused by a benign tumor on the pituitary gland, where the pressure triggers the increased release of growth hormones.
-However, it could also be related to other tumors.
+However, tumors may also be the culprit.

 As with many other conditions, acromegaly ostensibly shares many symptoms with TMJ.
 People with both conditions might experience: